DeBraid/investing-notes/ellis-losers-game.md

 Holy shit, fees are 15% of returns, but 1% of assets!

 10bps get an Index Fund.
-What is the incremental cost over the commodity product?
+What if the incremental cost over the commodity product?
 90bps.

 What about the excess return for the best manager: maybe, avg 15bps (HERO-LEVEL) over average.
 So the fee is 85% of the returns.